 If you’re not sure what your family will eat, make small quantities of each and make a game out of rating the different ways.
 You can do this before the meal or at the dinner table.

 There are so many seasoning possibilities that you may want to try.
 Also, don’t be afraid to combine different add-ons.
+And then don’t be surprised when someone says it’s the best corn they’ve ever eaten.

 More Delicious Side Dishes